picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 How to fix a Packet Loss issue

-Here are some of the things you can do to fix packet loss issues:
+Here are some of the ways that you can do to fix packet loss issues:

 Increase Bandwidth